-“By using anatomical language instead of nicknames, we acknowledge vaginal wellness as an important and respected part of our sexual and reproductive health.
+We're trying to find a solution, or at least be part of the solution.
+By using anatomical language instead of nicknames, we acknowledge vaginal wellness as an important and respected part of our sexual and reproductive health.
 Feelings, smells, and discomfort are not things to be covered up, but instead frankly discussed and taken care of in a realistic way.

 To mark this campaign, Momotaro Apotheca designed a limited release #NotaDirtyWord tee and crop top to serve as a token of empowerment to anyone wearing them.
-10% of proceeds will go to the National Institute for Reproductive Health (NIRH) continually and proactively works to normalize reproductive health care decisions, particularly those that are stigmatized, such as abortion.
+10% of proceeds will go to the National Institute for Reproductive Health, an organization that supports reproductive rights.
+"The NIRH continually and proactively works to normalize reproductive health care decisions, particularly those that are stigmatized, such as abortion.
 As we fight for a society in which everyone has the freedom and ability to control their own lives, we applaud loud-and-proud initiatives that combat stigma around sexual and reproductive health (Andrea Miller, President of NIRH Action Fund)."

-“We look forward to supporting our community as they explore their own stories about how these taboos have affected their lives.
-Friends have already begun to create short videos sharing their own experiences and perspective.”
+We look forward to supporting our community as they explore their own stories about how these taboos have affected their lives, says CEO and co-founder Lindsay Wynn (she/her).
+"Friends have already begun to create short videos sharing their own experiences and perspective.”